AdvancedPhotonSource/LaueMatching/README.md

     - diplib
     - matplotlib

-C-libraries needed:
+C-libraries downloaded:

     - nlopt

-    - CUDA (for GPU version only)
+For GPU Version, provide CUDA executable as follows:
+    make NCC=PATH_TO_NCC lauegpu

+For CPU Version:
+    make lauecpu

 TODO:

-    - Example files to run indexing, one way is to give a list of grains and a config file.
+    - Example files to run indexing, one way is to give a list of images and a config file.
-    - Streamline installation of NLOPT, then compilation.